jacob-t9/fashion_product_classification_through_hyperparameter_tuning/README.md

-# Creating a sequential model through hyperparameter tuning for classifying fashion product images
+# Creating a custom sequential model through hyperparameter tuning for classifying fashion product images

 ## Non-technical explanation of the project